 Smartphones and tablets have taken over desktop computers for online searches, yet Google is only indexing content from the desktop version of a website.
 To counter this Google could soon be moving to a mobile-first indexing system.
-So, what does that mean and how does this effect our SEO?
+So, what does that mean and how does this affect our SEO?

 2 different sets of content, one search result...

 Mobile websites may not show the same content as a desktop version of the website, the scenario; a user can search on his smartphone, see the search result text snippet, tap to visit the website, but where’s that content just seen in the search results…?
 It's nowhere to be seen.
-In Google's Search Engine Result Pages (SERP) the text shown is taken from the desktop version of the website not the mobile version, the mobile version may not show this content (with media queries it's easy to show/hide content dependent on a device).
+In Google's Search Engine Result Pages (SERP) the text shown is taken from the desktop version of the website, not the mobile version, the mobile version may not show this content (with media queries it's easy to show/hide content dependent on a device).
 And that is a bad user experience and we all know how much Google hates that!

 So post ‘Mobilegeddon’ Google is now currently experimenting with a new mobile-first indexing system.